patrickcrocker/pcf-stuff/README.md

 ```

 Features:
-- Prompts user for BOSH credentials if necessary
+- Prompts user for Ops Manager credentials if necessary

 ## azure-om-deploy